 As you can imagine, having four separate student bodies means that there is a healthy amount of cross-campus rivalry, which reaches a climax during Freshers’ Week.
 Over the five days, the unions and their helpers go above and beyond to serve up special events and souped-up versions of their regular weekly fayre to try and top their campus rivals and tempt you to become part of their community.
-On top of this, you have over a 200 student societies, 49 sports clubs and seven student media groups all looking for you to join their gang.
+On top of this, you have over 300 student societies, 50 sports clubs and seven student media groups all looking for you to join their gang.

-The Freshers’ Pass allows you full access to everything these groups have on offer.
-Not every event will require you to present it, particularly some of those that take place during the day, but for all of the big night-time parties the pass is a must.
+The Freshers’ Band allows you full access to everything these groups have on offer.
+Not every event will require you to present it, particularly some of those that take place during the day, but for all of the big night-time parties the band is a must.
 See it as your meal-ticket to an all you can eat buffet: use it wisely and fill your plate.

 Students’ Representative Council

 The SRC is unique on campus; it exists to represent and protect the rights of you and your fellow students throughout your time at Glasgow University.
 As well as sitting on over 50 University committees, the SRC also offers confidential advice and information to students facing any kind of problem.
 Getting involved in activities outside your course work can mean the difference between having a good time at University and having an amazing one.
-The SRC offers many valuable volunteering opportunities: you can host a radio show with Subcity, “buddy a granny” in the elderly befriending scheme or choose from more than 200 clubs and societies.
-It also operates the late-night Freshers’ Week busses taking you home after a night out in one of the unions and a second-hand bookshop.
+The SRC offers many valuable volunteering opportunities: you can host a radio show with Subcity, help the homeless with Glasgow University Service to the Homeless, help in schools with Classroom Support or choose from more than 300 clubs and societies.
+It also operates the late-night Freshers’ Week buses taking you home after a night out in one of the Unions and a second-hand bookshop.